 28 March 2017

-This bill would reform how some public elections are run in England.
-It would introduce first past the post voting for mayors, the London Assembly and Police and Crime Commissioners; require related elections to take place on the same day; end the practice of electing councillors by halves or thirds; and allow a Member of Parliament to hold a local elected office at the same time, along with other related provisions.
+This England-only bill would switch elections for mayors, the London Assembly and Police and Crime Commissioners to first-past-the-post; require these elections and local council elections to be held on the same day; end elected councillors by halves or thirds; and allow MPs to hold local government roles (including PCCs) at the same time, among related provisions.

 Generated 21 February 2026